 Avoid going to a party on an empty stomach.
 Before leaving the house, eat a high-fibre snack such as a fruit or a few pieces of wholewheat crackers to help curb your appetite, and prevent overeating.

 The brain takes about 20 minutes to register fullness.
-Therefore, enjoy your meals by savouring the flavour of each bite.
+Therefore, enjoy your meals slowly by savouring the flavour of each bite.

 Remember your 2 + 2